ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/03-overview.md

 Note that this description is too unspecified to be a real algorithm -- in particular, we have to know in which order we should look at adjacent books.
 This can be done in many different ways, but the commonest implementation is to go from left to right and compare each pair of adjacent books.
+After the first iteration we have moved the largest book to the far end of the bookshelf.
+The next iteration will move the second largest book to its right location (next to the largest book), and so on.
 Repeat this left-to-right pass until the list is sorted.
 It's perhaps not obvious, but in fact we only have to do this at most $n$ times.